MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Next steps

-- You can further validate your cluster.
+- You may want to further validate your cluster.
 See [Validate server cluster].

 - For stretched clusters, you can verify replication between sites.
 See [Create Azure Stack HCI cluster using PowerShell].